-Answer: You can’t compare apples to oranges
+Answer: No, you can’t compare “apples to oranges”!

 When it comes to paper making, three variables come into play: weight, caliper (or thickness) and smoothness.
-Think of it like a 3-ring circus, and the mills can only control two of those 3 rings.
+Think of it like a 3-ring circus, and the mills can only control 2 of those 3 rings.